goldbergyoni/nodebestpractices/README.pt-PT.md

 **TL;DR:** While not unanimously agreed upon, it is still recommended to put a semicolon at the end of each statement.
 This will make your code more readable and explicit to other developers who read it

-**Otherwise:** As seen in the previous section, JavaScript's interpreter automatically adds a semicolon at the end of a statement if there isn't one which might lead to some undesired results
+**Caso contrário:** As seen in the previous section, JavaScript's interpreter automatically adds a semicolon at the end of a statement if there isn't one which might lead to some undesired results

 <br/><br/>